Contrast-Security-OSS/docs/content/user/ui/settings/Integrations.md

 ### Prerequisites

 * Serena (SBM) account credentials (username and password)
-* A running SBM instance accessible via HTTP to the Contrast TeamServer
+* A running SBM instance accessible via HTTP to Contrast
 * A project to associate the application instrumented by Contrast

 ### Setting Up The SBM Integration

-1. Log in to the TeamServer with an **Organization Administrator** account
+1. Log in to the Contrast with an **Organization Administrator** account
 2. From the user dropdown menu, select **Organization Settings**
 3. Select the **Integrations** tab in the left navigation
 4. Click **Connect** in the Serena Business Management row